-\textbf{Evaluation Metrics}: In the following experiments, we primarily use ROUGE-L~\citep{lin-2004-rouge} and LLM-as-a-judge~\cite{zheng2023judging} to evaluate model performance across tasks.
-ROUGE-L assesses the textual similarity between the student answer and the ground truth answer, while LLM-as-a-judge evaluates semantic similarity and answer accuracy.
-For LLM-as-a-judge, we utilize the Qwen2-72B-Instruct~\cite{qwen2} model, which has been fully trained with RLHF to align with human preferences.
-This model is excluded from the evaluated models to ensure impartiality in the assessment.
-In addition, for tasks where the answer contains a single numerical value, we calculate accuracy as a separate evaluation metric to ensure absolute precision in the assessment.
-Notably, since PoT produces code as its output, we use the result of code execution as the student answer.
+In the following experiments, we primarily use LLM-as-a-judge~\cite{zheng2023judging} to evaluate model performance across tasks.
+LLM-as-a-judge evaluates semantic similarity and answer accuracy.
+For LLM-as-a-judge, we utilize the Qwen2-72B-Instruct~\cite{qwen2} model (a distinct variant from the evaluated Qwen2.5 series with independent parameter initialization and training objectives) which has been fully trained with RLHF to align with human preferences, to evaluates semantic similarity and answer accuracy.
+This model is excluded from the evaluated model set and uses a separate inference pipeline to minimize family-related evaluation bias.
+Notably, since PoT produces code as its output, we use the result of code execution as the model answer.
 This means that if the code fails to execute, the test sample is automatically assigned a score of zero.

-\textbf{Experimental Environment}: We design standardized prompt templates to implement distinct reasoning methods, ensuring fairness in the evaluation process.
-Additionally, we enforce strict formatting constraints on the outputs of LLMs and extract the final answers to prevent any irrelevant information from influencing the results.
-The evaluation of all models was conducted using the \textit{Transformers} library and \textit{vLLM} framework, leveraging multiple NVIDIA A800-80GB GPUs for accelerated computation.
-In total, we summarize the experimental results of 26 LLMs across 26 tasks under 3 reasoning modes, resulting in 1,794 experimental groups, with the average performance taken as the final result.